mouadziani/mouadziani/README.md

 I spend a good amount of time each weekend working on open-source projects for a variety of different languages and frameworks.
 Below is a list of my favourite projects:

-- [XState](https://github.com/mouadziani/xstate) (Done), State machine library to play with any complex behavior of your PHP objects.
+- [XState](https://github.com/mouadziani/xstate) A lightweight state machine library to play with any complex behavior of your PHP objects.
-- [Laravel Mercanet](https://github.com/mouadziani/laravel-mercanet) (Done), A laravel wrapper for [BnpParibas Mercanet](https://mabanquepro.bnpparibas/fr/notre-offre-pro/comptes-cartes-et-services/solutions-d-encaissement/encaissement-internet-et-mobile/offre-e-commerce-mercanet) which provide a lightweight public api to process your online payments from your laravel application.
+- [Laravel Mercanet](https://github.com/mouadziani/laravel-mercanet) A Laravel package for integrating the [BnpParibas Mercanet](https://mabanquepro.bnpparibas/fr/notre-offre-pro/comptes-cartes-et-services/solutions-d-encaissement/encaissement-internet-et-mobile/offre-e-commerce-mercanet) payment gateway.
-- [Security Analyzer](https://github.com/security-analyzer/core) (Done), A large scale web crawler to take an overview about security of Moroccan sites (released for my Master's degree thesis).
+- [Security Analyzer](https://github.com/security-analyzer/core) A large scale web crawler to take an overview about security of Moroccan sites.
-- [Laravel Query Inspector](https://github.com/mouadziani/laravel-query-inspector) (Done), The missing laravel helper that allows you to ispect your eloquent queries with it's binding parameters.
+- [Laravel Query Inspector](https://github.com/mouadziani/laravel-query-inspector) The missing laravel helper that allows you to ispect your eloquent queries.
-- [SaaSify](https://github.com/mouadziani/saasify) (Not published yet), A free and opensource [laravel spark](https://spark.laravel.com/) alternative as a built-in SaaS portal based on laravel cashier & [TALL Stack](https://tallstack.dev/), which provide a headless billing/subscriptions/invoices management which you can easily integrate into your fresh or existing laravel project.